-- 1. Check wind and weather conditions.
-Do not operate the platform if wind gust exceeds 30 mph (48 km/hr) or there is a threat of an electrical storm. - 2.
-After leaving the cab chock the wheels.
+- Check wind and weather conditions.
+Do not operate the platform if wind gust exceed 30 mph (48 km/hr) or if there is a threat of an electrical storm. - After leaving the cab chock the wheels.
 This is extremely important because the brake systems on some larger trucks have a critical weakness.
 They may be engaged by locking the drive shaft behind the transmission.
 If the weight is reduced from one of the rear wheels, by the position of the lift, the truck differential can allow the truck to roll.
-Refer to Figure 4.1 diagram on the following page for proper way of chocking the wheels.
+Refer to Figure 4.1 diagram for proper way of chocking the wheels.